robak86/hardwired/README.md

 const config = configureScope((scope, use) => {
   // "scope" provides methods for binding definitions
-  // "use" allows fetching values from the parent container });
+  // "use" allows fetching values from the parent container
+  // e.g.
+  // use(scopesCounterSingleton).increment(); whenever a new scope is created we increase the counter.
+});
 ```